Share this

 Bare Metal Restore to Smaller Drive

-by Jon Ferraez on Feb 3, 2015 8:20:16 AM
+by Jon Ferraez on Jun 27, 2024 8:00:00 AM

 A bare metal restore refers to a technique used to restore an entire system (applications, OS, files) to a blank or "bare metal" hard drive that is free of any applications or operating system.
 A bare metal restore is often performed by using a disaster recovery image backup created with backup software.
-For a more thorough explanation, I would recommend reading our post on What is a Bare Metal Restore?

-In most cases, when you run into a scenario where bare metal restore is needed, it's due to some catastrophic event, like a hard drive crash, which wipes out your entire hard drive.
-When this happens, most users either purchase a new hard drive or just opt to replace the server or PC.
-Either way, the replacement hard drive is often larger than the existing hard drive, making a bare metal restore no issue.
-But what happens when that is not the case and your replacement hard drive is actually smaller than your existing hard drive.
-Can you do a bare metal restore to a smaller replacement hard drive or are you just out of luck?
+Either way, the replacement hard drive is often larger than the existing hard drive, making a bare-metal restore no issue.
+But what happens when that is not the case and your replacement hard drive is smaller than your existing hard drive?
+Can you do a bare metal restore to a smaller replacement hard drive, or are you just out of luck?

 This article is designed to help you navigate how to go about using a bare metal Disaster Recovery image (DR image) created with NovaBACKUP software to restore that image to a smaller hard drive.
-Since this is not a common use-case, it requires a little more manual effort, but it can be done.
+Since this is not a common use case, it requires a little more manual effort, but it can be done.

 Bare Metal Restore to Smaller Drive